samg/stealth-stars/script.md

 ### Who are we

 I'm Sam Goldstein & I'm Ben Weintraub.
-We both work at New Relic, which is an application performance monitoring service that can gives visibility into how your Ruby applications are performing in production.
+We both work at New Relic.
+For those of you who aren't familiar, New Relic is is an application performance monitoring service that can gives visibility into how your Ruby applications are performing in production.
 We work specifically on the Ruby agent which you may know as the newrelic_rpm gem.
 This is the code that runs in your app and gathers performance metrics which are sent back to our severs.

 ### What is a Performance Kata?